Skip to main content

 Visit the NFP page

-Since the first implementation of the Safety PIN grant, portions of this funding has been used to start and expand locally home grown and evidence-based home visiting programs.
+Since the first implementation of the Safety PIN grant, portions of this funding have been used to start and expand locally home grown and evidence-based home visiting programs.
 Funded programs aim to complement the work of other home visiting funding to broaden the services to families in Indiana without duplicating services.

 Visit the Safety PIN page

-MHB Stabilizing the Perinatal Home Visiting Workforce My Healthy Baby has awarded over $3 million to 42 home visiting programs, with the purpose of stabilizing the perinatal home visiting capacity by focusing on staff recruitment and retention.
+MHB Stabilizing the Perinatal Home Visiting Workforce - My Healthy Baby awarded over $3 million to 42 home visiting programs, with the purpose of stabilizing the perinatal home visiting capacity by focusing on staff recruitment and retention.